tud-mchen6/module_gh2_demand/docs/index.md

 - Make it compatible to countries that have no data input in IEA
 - Make the population rule compatible to other scenarios than Medium
 - Possibly use percentages of the existing biomass usage to discount part of the hydrogen demand
+- The IEA industry final energy consumption for Gabon is simply wrong.
+Need to cross-check with EIA data; if IEA data exceeds the number of EIA, that should probably be rescaled or manually corrected in the rules.